Congregation Sherith Israel (San Francisco)

-Congregation Sherith Israel ("loyal remnant of Israel") is one of the oldest synagogues in the United States.
-It was established during California’s Gold Rush period and reflects the ambitions of early Jewish settlers to San Francisco.
-Today it is a congregation widely known for its innovative approach to worship and lifecycle celebrations and is part of the movement of Reform Judaism.
-Its historic sanctuary building is one of San Francisco's most prominent architectural landmarks and attracts visitors from all over the world.
+Congregation Sherith Israel (transliterated from Hebrew; "loyal remnant of Israel") is a Reform Jewish congregation and synagogue, located in San Francisco, California, in the United States.
+Founded in 1851 during California’s Gold Rush period, it is one of the oldest synagogues in the United States.
+In more modern times, the congregation widely known for its innovative approach to worship and lifecycle celebrations.
+Listed on the National Register of Historic Places, its historic sanctuary building, completed in 1905, is one of San Francisco's most prominent architectural landmarks.